Feature phone: Platforms

 Java ME was a popular software platform for feature phones in the 2000s, with 3 billion devices supporting it as of 2013.
 Other platforms which saw significant adoption at this time include Qualcomm's Binary Runtime Environment for Wireless, abbreviated as BREW, and Adobe's Flash Lite.
 Qualcomm has developed chips such as the Snapdragon 205, QSC6270 and the MSM7500.
 Qualcomm developed REX OS.

 MediaTek developed chips (systems-on-chips (SOCs) or baseband(BB) chips) that powered feature phones, such as the MT6225, other chips in the MT62xx series such as the MT6252, MT6235, reference designs allowing manufacturers to quickly design circuit boards for their feature phones, and an embedded operating system named MAUI Runtime Environment (MRE) which is based on Nucleus RTOS, complete with an SDK for app development.
 Mythoad was another app format in MediaTek-powered feature phones.
 These chips are also sometimes used in smartwatches.
 Additionally, many phones could access the internet using Wireless Application Protocol.

 KaiOS can be used as an operating system for feature phones that supports certain apps written using HTML5.
 Feature Phones can use iMelody or MIDI for storing ringtones Some phones had a feature to create custom ringtones with the number pad.

+Android, an operating system that mainly uses for smartphones can be used as an operating system for feature phones with keypad or touchscreen, such as Samsung Galaxy Folder, Light Phone III, Mudita Kompakt, Itel IT9320 and HMD Terra M.

 Spreadtrum also developed chips for feature phones such as the SC6531 family including the SC6531E, the SC6531M, and the SC6531F.
 After Spreadtrum rebranded to Unisoc they developed the Unisoc T107, T117 and T127.
-The Nokia Series 30+ based feature phones now make use of these.
+They're also developed an embedded operating system named Mocor OS, as well as an Android-based operating system named Mocordroid.
+The Nokia Series 30+ based feature phones now make use of these since 2020.
+In 2023, CloudMosa developed Cloud Phone ("Cloud Apps For Feature Phone") technology, meaning these devices using Mocor OS are capable of accessing YouTube, Shorts, TikTok, Google Sign-in Services and real-time modern web applications.

 Infineon developed chips in the PMB series such as the PMB7900.
 Texas Instruments, Philips, Freescale, Broadcom, ST-Ericsson, STMicroelectronics, Ericsson Mobile Platforms and Agere Systems offered chips such as the OMAP, Nexperia (processor), MXC300, BCM21331, NovaThor, and Nomadik SoCs for feature phones.
 Nokia developed custom chips for internal use such as the DCT4 series of chips.